ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

 # Linux.Wifatch source repository

-This is official Linux.Wifatch sources
+This is copy of official Linux.Wifatch sources from gitlab

 This repository contain all local components (missing files are unintentional and/or will be added later), additional C source code not